 See how quick that answer comes?

-But you have to respect your uncle-in-laws or father-in-laws.
+But you have to respect your uncle-in-laws and father-in-law.

 You like that word!
 Nii-ni-mu-sha is a good word.
 It's a loving word.

-It wasn't necessary to joke, but if he wanted to, if a brother-in-law felt like it, it was all right.
-Sometimes you'll be padding along a rice field somewhere and you wonder who that boat is.(86) Well, he's got your sister, so you know it's your brother-in-law.
-Your sister thinks he's all right, and she's trying to please him.
+It wasn't necessary to joke around, but if he wanted to -- if a brother-in-law even just felt like it -- it was alright.
+For example, sometimes you'll be padding along a rice field somewhere and you wonder who that boat is.(90) Well, he's got your sister, so you know it's your brother-in-law.
+Your sister thinks he's alright, and she's trying to please him.
 You pull up alongside of him.

 You'd say something of that type.

 Then again you can tell her -- maybe -- "Geez, I don't see how you live with him that long.
 Look at him.
 You must be pretty tough girl to stand it."